amcerri/data-augmentation-GASPLN/README.md

 This function is used to swap characters in words of the input text with a given probability, except for words with less than or equal to 3 letters or for punctuation marks, keeping their positions in the word.
 It takes two arguments: `text` and `prob`.

-### Arguments:
+### Arguments

-* `text` (str): The input text to swap characters in.
+- `text` (str): The input text to swap characters in.
 This can be any string, but should ideally be a full sentence or paragraph for best results.

-* `prob` (float, optional): The probability of swapping characters in each eligible word.
+- `prob` (float, optional): The probability of swapping characters in each eligible word.
 The default value is 0.25, which means that there is a 25% chance of swapping characters in each eligible word.

 ### Example Usage: